Thandop/alx-pre_course/README.md

-done with my readme for 0x01.git
+done with my readme for 0x01.git dectory
 README update_to_date